De-Linearizing Agent Traces: Bayesian Inference of Latent Partial Orders for Efficient Execution: Experiment

 \textbf{Source and format.} We use workflow execution instances from WFCommons WfInstances.Each workflow execution instance is represented as a WfFormat JSON file describing an actual execution on a distributed platform and includes (i) a workflow specification DAG (task dependencies) and (ii) time-stamped task execution information.
 Per-workflow dataset documentation is provided in the WfInstances application READMEs \citep{wfcommons_srasearch}.

 \textbf{Workflows used.} Figure~\ref{fig:wfcommons_dags} visualizes the ground-truth dependency structures (DAG covers) for the two selected benchmarks: 1. \textbf{SRASearch (Left):} A data-retrieval workflow (22 tasks) characterized by a "fork-join" pattern, where parallel download tasks eventually merge into a final analysis step.
 2. \textbf{Epigenomics (Right):} A genomics pipeline (41 tasks) with high parallel width (independent branches) and multi-stage synchronization points, offering a more complex structural recovery challenge.
-Those are the ground true graph that has been produced.

 \textbf{Trace construction (observed linearizations).} For each WFCommons instance, we treat the specification DAG as ground truth and convert each execution log into an observed linearization by ordering tasks by their recorded start times.
 When two tasks share the same start time (or when timestamps are missing/identical after parsing), we apply a deterministic tie-break rule (lexicographic by task identifier) to produce a total order.
 Formally, for tasks $u,v$, we sort by the key